Unclonable Cryptography in Linear Quantum Memory: Cryptographic Tools

-\paragraph{Lower bound for the probability $p'$.} The probability $p'$ is for an event that's defined as the logical AND of two events, and as usual, equals the product between the probability $p'_{0}$ of the first event (the trivial intersection between the subspaces), times the conditional probability $p'_{1}$ of the second event (that $\Adv$ hits a non-zero vector in the dual $T^{\bot}$), conditioned on the first event.
+\paragraph{Lower bound for the probability $p'$.} The probability $p'$ is for an event that's defined as the logical AND of two events, and as usual, equals the product between the probability $p'_{0}$ of the first event (the trivial intersection between the subspaces), times the conditional probability $p'_{1}$ of the second event (that $\Adv$ hits a non-zero vector in the dual $T_{0}^{\bot}$), conditioned on the first event.

 First we lower bound the probability $p'_{0}$ by upper bounding the complement probability, that is, we show that the probability for a non-trivial intersection is small.
-Consider the random process of choosing a basis for a subspace $T$ and note that it is equivalent to choosing a basis for the dual $T^{\bot}$.
-The process of choosing a basis for the dual has $t$ steps, and in each step we choose a random vector in $S^{\bot}$ that's outside the span we aggregated so far.
-Given a dual subspace $\overline{T}^{\bot}$ of dimension $t$, what is the probability for the two subspaces to have only a trivial intersection?
-It is exactly the sum over $z \in [t]$ (which we think of as the steps for sampling $T^{\bot}$) of the following event: In the $t$-step process of choosing a basis for $T^{\bot}$, index $z$ was the first to cause the subspaces to have a non-zero intersection.
-Recall that for each $z \in [t]$, the probability that $z$ was such first index to cause an intersection, equals the probability that the $z$-th sampled basis vector for $T^{\bot}$ is a vector that's inside the unified span of $\overline{T}^{\bot}$ and the aggregated span of $T^{\bot}$ so far, after $z - 1$ samples.
+Consider the random process of choosing a basis the dual $T_{0}^{\bot}$.
+The process of choosing a basis for the dual has $t$ steps, and in each step we choose a random vector in $S_{0}^{\bot}$, that's outside the span we aggregated so far (the first vector can be any non-zero vector in $S_{0}^{\bot}$, the second needs to be outside of the span of the vector that was picked in the first step, etc).
+Given a subspace $\overline{T}$ of dimension $t$, what is the probability for the two subspaces to have only a trivial intersection?
+It is exactly the sum over $z \in [t]$ (which we think of as the steps for sampling $T_{0}^{\bot}$) of the following event: In the $t$-step process of choosing a basis for $T_{0}^{\bot}$, index $z$ was the first to cause the subspaces to have a non-zero intersection.
+Recall that for each $z \in [t]$, the probability that $z$ was such first index to cause an intersection, equals the probability that the $z$-th sampled basis vector for $T_{0}^{\bot}$ is a vector that's inside the unified span of $\overline{T}$ and the aggregated span of $T_{0}^{\bot}$ so far, after $z - 1$ samples.
 This amounts to the probability